-In the remainder of Session 4, we will apply several core course concepts using Starbucks as a case study.
-We will also explore the important challenges involved in scaling-up a business or organization.
+We will introduce Starbucks as a case study, which explores the important challenges involved in scaling-up a business or organization.

 • CASE: Starbucks: Delivering Customer Service

 In 2002, Starbucks is the dominant specialty-coffee brand in the world with more than 4,500 retail outlets in North America alone.
 Its aggressive expansion strategy calls for an additional 750 North American retail outlets in 2003 even as the company explores other avenues for growth.
 At the same time, however, the company has gathered evidence that customer satisfaction is on the decline, its brand image is showing some rough edges, and its customer base has changed in significant ways.
 To address these problems-in particular, the decline in customer satisfaction-Starbucks is considering investing an additional \$40 million in labor in its stores.